It is important to understand the difference between climate change and global warming in order to avoid confusion.

 Climate change refers to global warming as well as everything else that increasing greenhouse gases will affect.

-In simple terms, climate change (see definition) is about the change over a long period of time of temperature, precipitation, atmospheric pressure and winds.
+In simple terms, climate change is about the change over a long period of time in temperature, precipitation, atmospheric pressure and winds.

-On the other hand, global warming (see definition), which is not a scientifically correct term, deals solely with the increase in average surface temperatures on a global scale.
+On the other hand, global warming, which is not a scientifically correct term, deals solely with the increase in average surface temperatures on a global scale.

 It is important to use the first term since changes in